HephepTeam/HephepTeam.github.io/index.md

 ### Loto Vocal (android app)
 *Godot 3.2*
 A very simple android app to play Bingo with my familly.
 It allowed me to experience exporting app for android.
 On a simple touch, the app pull a number from 1 to 90 and it read it out loud with the beautiful voice of my wife.
-Each pulled numbered are noted on the side of the screen to check during the game.
-Grids and chips not included.
+Each pulled number are noted on the side of the screen to check during the game.
+Grids and fried chips not included.

 ### Alien Wakeup Ritual (gamejam game)
 *Unity 3D*